Michel Mulipola

-Michel Mulipola (born 1981) is a comic book artist and trained professional wrestler of Samoan descent who lives in South Auckland, New Zealand.
+Michel Mulipola (born 1981) is a New Zealand comic book artist and trained professional wrestler of Samoan descent who lives in South Auckland, New Zealand.
 He is more commonly known by his artist pseudonym Bloody Samoan or as his supervillain pro-wrestling character Liger.
 For his comic artist work Mulipola was awarded the Gibson Award for Best New Zealand Comic Book Artist (2006), Winner of V Energy Drinks Pimp My Life competition (2010) and awarded Storylines Notable Book Award for the book Samoan Heroes with author David Riley (2016).
 He has also provided illustrations consistently over the years for Lift Education, Upper Deck, BOOM!
 Studios and Reading Warriors.

 Mulipola is an active member of the Impact Pro Wrestling community, participating in the 2016 Heavy-Weight New Zealand championship with WWE legend Tonga Fifita / King Haku to become New Zealand's Tag Team champions (2016).
 Over the years he has and continues to serve his wider community through comic and illustration workshops for interested youth in across the country as well as school visits with Duffy Books In Homes.
 Mulipola is currently working on his popular US pro wrestling graphic novel series Headlocked with long-time collaborator and author Micheal Kingston.
 Currently, Mulipola is contracted by Walt Disney Animation Studios as a Story Artist and Cultural Consultant for an upcoming project.